metametadata/carry/docs/examples/index.md

 [Demo](/examples/counter-datascript)

-Simplest example of using [DataScript](https://github.com/tonsky/datascript) in-memory database for model.
+Simplest example of using [DataScript](https://github.com/tonsky/datascript) in-memory database for a model.